Switching off the UK’s 2G and 3G mobile networks: what you need to know

 If you are buying a device, make sure it supports 4G

-If you are buying a device, particularly from a third party seller (such as online marketplaces or in a supermarket), check that it supports the 4G network if you want to use it to access mobile data services.
+If you are buying a device, particularly from a third-party seller (such as online marketplaces or in a supermarket), check that it supports the 4G network.
 The information provided by the seller at the point of sale should tell you which networks (sometimes referred to as ‘technologies’) the device can use.

-Some other devices, such as care alarms, security alarms and payment terminals, might also use 2G and/or 3G networks.
-If you have a device like this, it might need to be upgraded to make sure it still works after the 3G networks are switched off.
+Some other devices, such as care alarms, security alarms and payment terminals, might also use 2G networks.
+If you have a device like this, it might need to be upgraded to make sure it still works after the 2G networks are switched off.
 Check with your device supplier or service provider to find out if your device will be affected.

 2G and 3G networks are also being switched off around the world

-The 2G and 3G networks are gradually being switched off around the world; all the 3G networks have already been switched off in the USA.
+The 2G and 3G networks are gradually being switched off around the world.
 Each country has a different timetable for switch-off.

 If you’re travelling to a country where the switch-off has already begun, it might affect your roaming experience.
 In some cases, you might not be able to make calls or access data unless you are connected to Wi-Fi (especially if you have an older phone).
 Speak to your provider before you leave the UK, and read our related advice on using your phone abroad.